Trump will remain on Illinois primary ballot after 14th Amendment challenge

 Maine secretary of state explains why Trump is disqualified from 2024 ballots

-Donald Trump will remain on Illinois’ 2024 presidential primary ballot, the state’s Board of Elections determined in a unanimous vote to dismiss a complaint that attempted to remove the former president under the 14th Amendment.
+Donald Trump will remain on the 2024 presidential primary ballot in Illinois following a unanimous vote by the state’s Board of Elections to dismiss an attempt to remove the former president under the 14th Amendment.

 On Tuesday, the board, composed of eight appointed members, dismissed a lawsuit brought by four Illinois voters and Free Speech For People that challenged the former president’s eligibility to appear on the ballot due to his alleged involvement in the January 6 attack on the Capitol.